The Last of Us

 World of Warcraft

-The word and doctrine behind Kolob is uniquely Mormon, but one has to wonder if this obscure reference is merely happenstance or whether it has connections back to Mormon culture.
+The word and doctrine behind Kolob is unique to our faith, but one has to wonder if this obscure reference is merely happenstance or whether it has connections back to Latter-day Saint culture.